BeOnAuto/narrative-sdk/README.md

 - `version` - App version.
 - `appUrl` - Public URL of the app’s JavaScript file.
 - `vendor` -
-  - `name` - Organization’s name
+  - `name` - Organization’s name.
-  - `website` - Organization’s website URL
+  - `website` - Organization’s website URL.
   - `supportUrl` - URL for app support.
 - `entities` Configurable building blocks in Narrative Studio.
     - `constructs` (optional) - Define new constructs for users.
+        - `caption` - The caption of the construct.
         - `type` - The type of the construct.
-        - `caption` - The caption of the construct.
         - `backgroundColor` - Hex Color code for the background color of the construct.
         - `textColor` - Hex Color code for the text color.
         - `shape` - The shape of the construct.
 Supported shapes are `rectangle` and `square`.
         - `url` (optional) -  A URL to an XML file that describes the details pane for the asset.
-The details pane is a custom view that appears when the asset is clicked on in the Narrative Studio
+The details pane is a custom view that appears when the asset is clicked on in the Narrative Studio.
     - `assets` (optional) - Define new assets for users.
 Assets are reusable resources which can be referenced in one or more constructs.
         - `caption` - The caption of the asset.
         - `type` - The type of the asset.